Skip to main content

 Pricing: Free tier with 500 credits.
 Paid plans start at $19/month.
 Self-hosted is free but requires more infrastructure (Redis, Playwright, ~1GB RAM minimum).

-Limitations: Higher latency (4,600ms average).
-Self-hosting requires multiple services (Redis, workers, browser).
-Docker images are 500MB+.
+Limitations: Higher latency from the per-request browser render.
+Self-hosting requires multiple services (Redis, workers, browser) and a large multi-service image.
 Per-request cost is higher than CRW at scale.

 Best for: Teams needing screenshots, PDF parsing, or the most mature SDK ecosystem.
 Good choice when feature breadth matters more than speed or cost.